Phoenix Rising Galaxy Crossing

 The jpeg of October Flight, Menstrala No. 42, was requested and served to the Vatican's website domain on November 9, 2002.

-The 1st International Menstrala Competition, 2014
+Over 100 Entries Were Submitted to The 1st International Menstrala Competition, 2014

 Copyright © 2024 Vanessa Tiegs.
 All rights reserved.
 Linking to the digital images presented on this website is freely permitted.
 However, commercial usage of the artworks requires a licensing fee for any one time usage and a royalty fee for multiple usage in derivative works.
-Exceptions to the fees may apply to academic and educational unedited usages with written permission from the artist, Vanessa Tiegs.
+Exceptions to the fees may apply to academic educational unedited usages with written permission from the artist, Vanessa Tiegs.

 We need your consent to load the translations